 You’ll have the best looking lawn in your neighborhood with our Zoysia grass.
 All of our quality grass is delivered from our farm direct to your home or project.
 Here’s Houston Grass Owner Michael Romine talking about the varieties of the best Zoysia grass for Houston.

 This is the 2nd time I’ve ordered zoysia from y’all.
 Last year I picked up a pallet at your facility – the grass looks great.
 This recent order was four pallets for my new house, and it was delivered on time.
 The grass looks great – I can’t wait to see it in the yard.
 I won’t get my grass from anywhere else.

-Cavalier, Palisades and Emerald Zoysia are a slow growing, dense turf grass that look great and tolerate more shade than Raleigh St. Augustine grass and any Bermuda grasses.
-The shade tolerant St. Augustine grasses are TamStar and Palmetto.
-Many of our clients who move to the Houston area from the North like Zoysia grass because its lush, fine-bladed appearance reminds them of Kentucky Bluegrass and fescue.
+Cavalier, Palisades and Emerald Zoysia are slow growing, dense turf grasses that look great.
+Cavalier Zoysia and Emerald Zoysia tolerate more shade than Palisades Zoysia, Raleigh St. Augustine grass and any Bermuda grasses.
+The shade tolerant St. Augustine grass is Palmetto.
+Many of our clients who move to the Houston area from the North like Zoysia grass because its lush, fine-bladed appearance reminds them of Kentucky Bluegrass and fescue from cooler climates.